Get your online insurance quote

 Since car insurance is mandatory in Ontario, it doesn’t look so great to have gaps in your coverage.

-BUT if you do need to cancel, here’s our best advice:
+BUT if you do need to cancel your Ontario car insurance, here’s our best advice:

 1. Wait until your renewal date to cancel.
 You’ll avoid the penalty fee of a short-rate cancellation, and stay in good standing with your insurance company.